-While in Mendocino, take time to go into the park, where you can hike through the redwoods or go down to the beach area for some quality time.
-Mendocino has a few bed and breakfast locations and several unique shops and dining areas to enjoy.
+Families will sure to enjoy the Big River Beach area that is known as one of the most picturesque warm water beaches in California.
+Take time to hike through the redwoods or go kayaking with your kids for some quality time.
+Mendocino also has a few bed and breakfast locations and several unique shops and dining areas to enjoy.

 The quiet California coastal town of Bodega Bay is most famous for its seafood.
 Home to a small fishing fleet, you can indulge in some of the most delicious fresh-caught seafood when you visit Bodega Bay.

 The second thing you must do when you are in this area is visiting the Bodega Head Peninsula, part of the Bodega Bay Beach.
 Here you can whale watch throughout the year.

 The fact that Bodega Bay belongs to the less crowded beach towns in California doesn’t mean that there Is nothing to do here.
 There are many bike and hiking trails in the area, and many people enjoy just walking the long coastline.
 It is a town that you must make an effort to visit, even if it is only to stop and look for whales.

 Davenport is one of those hidden California beach towns that no one knows by name, but everyone knows by picture.
 The beach area of Davenport is very rock and has many tide pools that you can explore.